tomcatmew/car_RL_AI/README.md

 - [Method - 実現方法](#method)

 ## Popular Environment Setup
-There are many different methods to set up the environment\
+There are many different methods to set up the environment, and many methods are heuristic.
+They are flexible for changes based on the goal you want to achieve during the training process.

-*I used Blocks Method*
+In my implementation, my method is mainly based on *Blocks Method* which will be explained in following section.
 ### Checkpoint Method Environment
 Setting a lot of checkpoint over the roads, the agent will learn how to reach the next checkpoint as fast as possible. \
 Usually car will shoot rays to detect the distance between car and checkpoint plane\